yi-ding-cs/GIGN/README.md

 Get the continuous label in this [repo](https://github.com/soheilrayatdoost/ContinuousEmotionDetection).
 Put the lable_continous_Mahnob.mat at the data folder, e.g., /home/dingyi/MAHNOB/lable_continous_Mahnob.mat

-Note that it might pop some error messages when you load create the dataset.
+Note that it might pop some error messages when you create the dataset by using generate_dataset.py.
 It is because there are some format errors in the original data.
 You can identify the file according to the error message and correct the format error in that file.

 # Run the code
 Setp 1: You need to check the config.py first, changing the parameters accordingly.